Countdown to Back To School: A Guide To Getting Your Child Ready For The First Day Of School

-- Sort through your child’s clothes/ uniforms to see what fits and what doesn’t fit.
-You might be surprised to find that they have already outgrown their clothes/uniforms they were just wearing in May.
+- Sort through your child’s clothes and uniforms to see what fits and what doesn’t fit.
+You might be surprised to find that they have already outgrown their clothes or uniforms they were just wearing in May.

 - Take special note of the status of backpacks, lunch boxes, and shoes.
 Often we neglect this purchase, but these items are used everyday and can quickly wear down.

 - Sit down with your planner and/or calendar and write in the entire school for your child(ren).
 Take note of school holidays and in-service planning days that you may need to find additional child-care for.
 Also, include activities like sports on the planner.

 - Ensure your daily planner devotes time for what I like to call a “decompression time” for your student before they start their homework.
 It is so important that they have a period after school that is non-scheduled and non-computing to give the brain a break.

 - Follow up with your child on how his or her summer reading is going, and set hard deadlines to have it completed.
 This avoids the mental overload by cramming everything in the last week before school starts.

 - Start hitting all the back to school sales, and don’t forget in Florida the tax-free days.
 Florida’s tax-free holiday for the 2018-2019 school year is August 3-5, 2018.
 For more information on Florida’s tax-free weekend, visit freetaxweekend.com

 - Purchase items like uniforms, Spirit Wear shirts, backpacks, lunchboxes, shoes, and socks.
 Uniforms often take more time since they require the logo to be embroidered.
 Unfortunately, there is no Amazon Prime for uniforms so purchasing a few weeks ahead will ensure they are here before start of school.